digitalave/digitalave-old-site.github.io/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 **UnComment and type PostgreSQL database username and password that we've created at privous step.**

+Now, We need to point our PostgreSQL database to SonarQube service.
 We are using "localhost" as db host since we've installed postgreSQl on same server.

+Un-comment these lines and modify them as necessary.

 ```bash
 sonar.jdbc.username=sonar